-I recently moved to a new city.
-Lexington, Kentucky is a great place to live.
-I’ve yet to meet someone who doesn’t enjoy living here.
+When we moved to Lexington, Kentucky, we quickly discovered it is a great place to live.
+I never met anyone who doesn’t enjoy living here.

 Along the process of adjusting to a new city, I discovered a few keys to acclimating quickly.